Holiday Story: Halloween Party Snafu Lends Itself to Ghosts From Xmas Past Narrative

 I brought over my light kit that I had been storing elsewhere.
 I also included my small Christmas tree!
 Had to lend an air of merry somewhere!!

-This year Phe was a member of our family.
-I managed to get, after several rounds of treat bribes, some photos with Phe.
+Phe hates modeling.
+I managed to get, after several rounds of treat bribes, some photos with her.
 I tried to tie a collar of gathered net around her neck, but that wasn’t as successful as I’d hoped.
 At least you get to see her white tummy!

 Photos also achieved after multiple bribes.